 What & Where is Mt.
 Kilimanjaro?

-Kilimanjaro is the highest free-standing mountain in the world, that is, it's not part of a mountain range.
+Kilimanjaro is the highest free-standing mountain in the world, that is, it’s not part of a mountain range.
 Situated approximately 200 miles south of the Equator in Tanzania.
-Formerly Tanganyika, part of German East Africa during colonial times.
+(Formerly known as Tanganyika, part of German East Africa during colonial times.)

-One of the Seven Summits, Kilimanjaro stands at 19,341ft, 5895m above sea level at it’s highest point, Uhuru Peak, the highest point on the crater rim.
+One of the Seven Summits, Kilimanjaro stands at 19,341ft, 5895m, above sea level at it’s highest point, Uhuru Peak.

 Formed at the same time as the Great Rift Valley, (around 750,000 years ago), Mount Kilimanjaro is one of the largest volcanoes in the world.